No date this Valentine’s Day? Here’s how you can spend Feb 14 in Singapore

 Run clubs are the new dating apps

-Active singles can sign up for Valentine’s-themed runs like Love at First Stride, a 5km morning run at East Coast Park followed by mingling over pizza.
+Active singles can sign up for Valentine’s-themed runs like Love at First Stride on Feb 14, a 5km morning run at East Coast Park followed by mingling over pizza.
 Tickets, which cover lunch, cost $25 each.

-Ms Madeline Toh (right, in glasses) started Singles Running Club Singapore in 2024 as a community project, and this will mark its first Valentine’s Day run.
+Ms Madeline Toh (right, in glasses) started Singles Running Club Singapore in 2024 as a community project, and the Love at First Stride event will mark its first Valentine’s Day run.

 PHOTOS: SINGLES RUNNING CLUB SINGAPORE

-The run is expected to draw about 40 participants, said organiser Ms Madeline Toh who works in sustainability.
+The run is expected to draw about 40 participants, said organiser Madeline Toh, who works in sustainability.
 She started the Singles Running Club Singapore in 2024 as a community project, and this will mark its first Valentine’s Day run.

-“In the theme of ‘slow dating’, the intention here is to give conscious singles the opportunity to expand their lives, their social circles, normalise making new connections organically over shared interest.
+“Following the theme of ‘slow dating’, the intention here is to give conscious singles the opportunity to expand their lives, their social circles, normalise making new connections organically over shared interest,” said the 35-year-old.
+“One thing will lead to another and that’s really all we need to focus on, to attract our person.”

-Those who are not early birds can opt for a relaxed 5km evening jog by run club Easy Pace Only, ending with drinks at a rooftop bar at Raffles Place.
+Those who are not early birds can opt for a relaxed 5km evening jog on Feb 12 by run club Easy Pace Only, ending with drinks at a rooftop bar in Raffles Place.
+Tickets are $20 each and include at least one drink, access to the run and an afterparty at the bar.

 Leaving it up to the gods